-The financial report is a general-purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards Reduced Disclosure Requirements, the Australian Charities and Not-for-Profits Commission Act 2012 and other authoritative pronouncements of the Australian Accounting Standards Board.
+The financial report is a general-purpose financial report, which has been prepared in accordance with the requirements of the Australian Charities and Not-for-Profits Commission Act 2012 and other authoritative pronouncements of the Australian Accounting Standards Board.

-The financial report has also been prepared on a historical cost basis and does not take account of changes in either the general purchasing power of the dollar or in the price of specific assets, except for land and buildings stated at deemed cost (Note 14) and current listed managed fund units measured at fair value (Note 10).
+The financial report has also been prepared on a historical cost basis and does not take account of changes in either the general purchasing power of the dollar or in the price of specific assets, except for land and buildings stated at deemed cost (Note 14) and current managed fund units measured at fair value (Note 10).